Dr. Steve Ingham

 Performing under pressure

-“There are very few people that I would consider an insider to our efforts to win at successive Olympics but Steve was one of them – utterly professional but with a lightness of touch and a sense of humour that made him instantly likeable and one to trust.
-He was key to our challenge in 2001 to win two World Championship golds in two hours.
-We wouldn’t have achieved it without him.”
+“There are very few people that I would consider an insider to our efforts to win at successive Olympics but Steve was one of them – utterly professional but with a lightness of touch and a sense of humour that made him instantly likeable and one to trust.”

 Sir Matthew Pinsent, CBE

 “Steve was a fantastic motivational speaker.
 Not only has he got a fantastic story to tell but he does this in a very engaging and thought provoking way.
-He holds the attention of the audience immediately using great footage and some fun practical elements!
-He also highlighted the key insights which were relevant and transferable to our business and our challenges very clearly.
-He received fantastic feedback from our managers who found him really inspiring, warm and engaging.
-I’d thoroughly recommend him to others.”
+He holds the attention of the audience immediately using great footage and some fun practical elements!”

 Tracey Webb, Head of Learning & Organisational Development, Network Homes